 Nottingham | East Midlands | 47 |

-3. Friends of the Earth have produced an excellent interactive map detailing the pattern of fuel poverty across England which can be accessed here: https://mapst.ac/foe/fuel-poverty#6.17/53/-2.75.
+Friends of the Earth have developed an exceptional interactive map that provides a comprehensive overview of fuel poverty patterns across England.

-There are clearly other factors at play.
-Using government data, Friends of the Earth have produced a report which highlights the following:
+Clearly, there are other contributing factors at play.
+Drawing on government data, Friends of the Earth have produced a report that highlights the following findings: